minio/minio-py/docs/API.md

 <a name="stat_object"></a>
 ### stat_object(bucket_name, object_name)
 Gets metadata of an object.
+If provided metadata key is not one of the valid/supported metadata names when the object was put/fput, the metadata information is saved with prefix `X-Amz-Meta-` prepended to the original metadata key name.
+So, the metadata returned by stat_object api will be presented with the original metadata key name prepended with `X-Amz-Meta-`.

 __Parameters__